Stevia is now widely used as a substitute for sugar. But is it as good as they say?

 Dextrose is a natural carbohydrate derived from corn.
 Many sugar substitutes in powder form contain dextrose because it is a natural ingredient and does not change the flavor of the sweetener in the blend.
 In our packet product, dextrose is used to dilute the very potent stevia leaf extract to make it measurable for consumers; dextrose does not alter the naturally sweet flavor of the Stevia.

 I guess it is not so pure after all.
+Additionally, the dextrose is most likely from GM corn.

 These include, alcohol or glycerine as a carrier in the liquid drops.
 I prefer the liquid drops and have used a product with just stevia and glycerine.
 Vegetable glycerine is a sweet substance typically obtained from palm or coconut oils.
 It is an alternative to alcohol for preserving herbal tinctures because it is a good solvent of herbal constituents and a preservative.